WAFP Foundation

 Diverse Constituency Scholarship

-Three $2,000 scholarships awarded to first-year medical students who represent the BIPOC and LGBTQ+ community.
-Applicants are evaluated on an interest in primary care, financial need, and a personal statement.
+Three $2,000 scholarships for first-year medical students who represent the BIPOC and LGBTQ+ communities.
+Applicants are evaluated on an interest in primary care and a personal statement.
+Apply by February 7, 2026.

 Alfred O. Berg, MD, Scholarship for Excellence in Family Medicine Research Scholarship

-$1,000 award honoring a fourth year graduating medical student who matched into family medicine and provided outstanding research in the specialty, this award encourages research in Family Medicine.
-Nominations are made by a faculty sponsor and a copy of the supporting research is needed.
+This $1,000 award encourages research in family medicine by honoring a fourth-year graduating medical student who matched into family medicine and conducted outstanding research in the specialty.
+Nominations are made by a faculty sponsor, and a copy of the supporting research is needed.
+Apply by March 31, 2026.

-Up to $4,000 for a medical student who wishes to research a topic in family medicine.
+Up to $4,000 for a medical student to research a topic in family medicine.
 Students submit a proposal and supporting documents to the Foundation as their application.
+Apply by March 31, 2026.

 Medical School Scholarships